HpWang-whu/YOHO/README.md

   ```
   All the results will be placed to ```./data/YOHO_FCGF```.

+## Customize YOHO according to your needs

+To test YOHO on other datasets, or to implement YOHO using other backbones according to your needs, please refer to ```./others/Readme.md```

 ## Related Projects
 We sincerely thank the excellent projects:
 - [EMVN](http://github.com/daniilidis-group/emvn) for the group details;
 - [FCGF](https://github.com/chrischoy/FCGF) for the backbone;
-- [PerfectMatch](https://github.com/zgojcic/3DSmoothNet) for the 3DMatch and ETH dataset;
+- [3DMatch](https://github.com/andyzeng/3dmatch-toolbox) for the 3DMatch dataset;
 - [Predator](https://github.com/overlappredator/OverlapPredator) for the 3DLoMatch dataset;
+- [ETH](https://projects.asl.ethz.ch/datasets/doku.php?id=laserregistration:laserregistration) for the ETH dataset;
 - [WHU-TLS](https://www.sciencedirect.com/science/article/pii/S0924271620300836)  for the WHU-TLS dataset.
+- [PerfectMatch](https://github.com/zgojcic/3DSmoothNet) for organizing the 3DMatch and ETH dataset;